dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

 * **Solver** (default: feature-based selection)

-  A D-Wave resource to be used to solve your submitted problems; for example, a hybrid solver or an Advantage quantum computer.
+  A D-Wave resource to be used to solve your submitted problems; for example, a quantum-classical hybrid solver or an Advantage quantum computer.

   .. dropdown:: Viewing Available Solvers